Brad Pitt scores Emmy nomination for playing Dr. Fauci on 'SNL' - KESQ

 Pitt appeared as Fauci in an April episode of the NBC sketch series, which was for the last three episodes of the season produced remotely because of the coronavirus pandemic.

-Earlier that month, Fauci, 79, was asked on CNN’s “New Day” who he’d like to play him on “Saturday Night Live,” to which Fauci responded, “Brad Pitt, of course.”
+Earlier that month, Fauci, 79, was asked by CNN’s Alisyn Camerota on “New Day” who he’d like to play him on “Saturday Night Live,” to which Fauci responded, “Brad Pitt, of course.”

 Fauci later gave glowing praise for Pitt’s portrayal during an appearance on Telemundo’s “Un Nuevo Dia.”